-Defiance deepens as Georgia governor blocks local mask rules
+Defiance grows as Georgia governor blocks local mask rules

 Kemp’s stance — not only shying away from a statewide order but trying to bar local governments from instituting their own — leaves him standing virtually alone.
 In the South, Republican governors in Tennessee, South Carolina and Florida have resisted calls for a statewide mask mandate but allow local jurisdictions to implement them.
 Republican governors in Alabama and Texas and Democrats in Kentucky, Louisiana and North Carolina have issued statewide mask requirements.

 Democratic local officials blew up at Kemp’s prohibition.
-Savannah Mayor Van Johnson, the first to defy Kemp by ordering masks on July 1, took to twitter Wednesday night to lambaste the governor.
+Savannah Mayor Van Johnson, the first to defy Kemp by ordering masks on July 1, took to Twitter on Wednesday night to lambaste the governor.

 “It is officially official.
 Governor Kemp does not give a damn about us,” Johnson wrote.
 “Every man and woman for himself/herself.
 Ignore the science and survive the best you can.”